taggedzi/nonwordgen/README.md

 `nonwordgen` generates pseudo-words using a syllable-based phonotactic model and filters that attempt to discard real vocabulary via pluggable dictionary backends.
 The generator now loads language capabilities via plugins; each plugin ships with syllable inventories that include the native orthography (accents, umlauts, etc.) so the resulting strings look appropriate for the selected language.

+That is a lot of big words, but in reality, have you ever wanted or needed to generate fake text for any reason?
+Well the Ipsum Lorum concept text has been used for a long time, but what if you wanted other languages?
+What if you needed test data that looked reasonable but probably wasn't?
+This script has been crafted to try to make words, sentances, and even paragraphs of words that could be from a variety of languages.
+Please use and enjoy this project.

 ## Installation

 The package is pure Python and ships wheels for Windows, macOS, and Linux.